ezoerner/remove-duplicates-akka/README.md

-Classic problem (often used in interview coding assignments):
+Classic problem (e.g. used in interview coding assignments):

   * We a have large dataset represented as a set of lines in the text file.
     The file is too large to fit in a single machine memory.